Library of American Broadcasting Foundation Awards

 Each year the Library of American Broadcasting Foundation (LABF) and BEA present the Broadcast Historian Award.
 With the support of LABF, BEA annually awards $5,000 to an educator who has published a book or produced creative work specifically related to broadcast/media history.
 Books and creative work are recognized in alternating years.

-This year the BEA and LABF are accepting submissions from faculty members who have published a book between January 1, 2019 and November 30, 2021.
-The submission deadline is Wednesday, December 15, 2021.
+This year the BEA and LABF are accepting submissions from faculty members who have produced creative work between January 1, 2020 and November 30, 2022.
+The submission deadline is Thursday, December 15, 2022.

-2. Include one letter of support/reference letter from a colleague or consultant/person who worked on the book.
+2. Include one letter of support/reference letter from a colleague or consultant/person who worked on the project.

 * The award will be given to an author of a book or a producer of a documentary/multimedia project in alternating years — i.e. books will be awarded in even years (nominated in odd years), creative works are awarded in odd numbered years (nominated in even years).